 Every day listeners who want something they can use for a little bit of everything will enjoy these earphones.
-Video watchers who something designed to combat audio-visual lag may like the ATH-SSQ1TW’s low-latency mode too.
+Video watchers who want something designed to combat audio-visual lag may like the ATH-SSQ1TW’s low-latency mode too.

 What is the Audio-Technica ATH-SQ1TW like to use?

 The company’s audio products are many and varied, but if you had to sum up Audio-Technica’s overall approach to product design in a phrase, “just stylish enough” would probably get you pretty close.
 In that vein, the Audio-Technica ATH-SQ1TW fits in rather nicely — these wireless earbuds aren’t ugly by any stretch, but they’re hardly iconic either.
 The earbuds are a little bulky, with a square shape and subtle gray logos on each side — it’s all very straightforward, and that’s a good thing.